Flu Shot Clinics will begin September 28, 2015

 - While there are many different flu viruses, the flu vaccine protects against the three viruses that research suggests will be most common.

-- FluMist should be used for healthy children age 2 through 8 years who have no history of allergies to eggs, asthma, cystic fibrosis, wheezing in the past 12 months, or are immunosupressed.
+- FluMist is and option for healthy individuals age 2 through 49 years who do not have a history of allergies to eggs, asthma, cystic fibrosis, wheezing in the past 12 months, or are immunosupressed.